 Introduction

-The IEEE Standards Association (IEEE-SA) Organizationl Unit oversees the development of technical standards, some of which specify the key global technologies using license-exempt spectrum globally.
-The IEEE-SA volunteer technical standards contributors are major contributors to the published standards incorporating leading wireless technologies.
-IEEE-SA supports the position that spectrum allocation and management is needed for both licensed and license-exempt technologies to meet the explosive growth in the demand for wireless communication and sensing.
+The IEEE Standards Association (IEEE-SA) supports the position that spectrum allocation and management is needed for both licensed and license-exempt technologies to meet the explosive growth in the demand for wireless communication and emerging new applications, such as wireless sensing.

-Participants in the IEEE 802.11 Wireless LAN (WLAN) Working Group and IEEE 802.15 Wireless Speciality Networks (WSN) Working Group develop wireless standards for license-exempt spectrum.
-While the former has reached wide fame under the brand-name Wi-Fi, the latter is sometimes grouped with Ultra-Wide Band (UWB) and is used by numerous consortiums supporting applications ranging from sensing, to agriculture, to car keys.
-IEEE 802 wireless technologies are used in every market segment where there is a need for connectivity and communication, whether it is between humans and humans, humans and devices or devices and devices.
-WLAN and WSN provide flexible buildings blocks that can be easily combined to form larger systems, or be used inside of, as a complement to or side-by-side with already existing connectivity infrastructure.
+The IEEE-SA, through its participants, is a major contributor to the standardization of leading wireless technologies.
+IEEE-SA participants develop wireless standards such as the IEEE 802.111 Wireless LAN (WLAN) family of standards (inclusive of technologies known as Wi-Fi,2 Wi-Fi HaLow2 and WiGig,3) and IEEE 802.15.44 Low-Rate Wireless Networks (inclusive of ISA1005, WiSUN6, Ultra-Wideband (UWB) and Zigbee7), which primarily use license-exempt spectrum.

-Main priorities for IEEE 802 wireless technologies in spectrum policy
+Spectrum Allocation and Management Priorities for IEEE 802 wireless technologies

-1. Spectrum policies, at both local, regional and global levels, should permit a multiplicity of uses and users, in so far as possible.
-Allocation and management strategies should be oriented towards shared spectrum, where many users are encouraged to co-exist and provide socially and economically beneficial services to communities.
+Spectrum policies, at both local, regional, and global levels, should permit a multiplicity of uses and users, in so far as possible.
+Allocation and management strategies should be oriented towards shared spectrum, where many users are encouraged to co-exist and provide socially and economically beneficial services.
 As spectrum is becoming increasingly scarce, policies towards flexible sharing and maximal efficient utilization of spectrum are not only critical but inevitable.

-2. License-exempt shared spectrum technologies are an important part of both industrial and citizen-oriented networking ecosystems world-wide today.
+License-exempt shared spectrum technologies are an important part of both industrial and citizen-oriented networking ecosystems world-wide today.
 To further increase socioeconomic benefits offered by license-exempt technologies, to expand and scale existing services and further enable innovative applications and use-cases of tomorrow, more spectrum resources should be allocated on a licence-exempt basis.
-To protect fair sharing of scarce spectrum resources, technology neutrality principles, and potentially the exclusive access rights of incumbent spectrum owners, three levels of coexistence management are necessary in license-exempt shared spectrum allocations:
+To protect fair sharing of scarce spectrum resources, technology neutrality principles, and, where applicable, the exclusive access rights of incumbent spectrum owners, three levels of coexistence management are necessary in license-exempt shared spectrum allocations:

-To allow for multiple use of the same spectrum at a given location, spectrum resources are shared by same technology or even cross technology user devices in a fair fashion enabled by channel access mechanisms such as contention-based protocols.
+To allow for multiple use of the same spectrum at a given location, spectrum resources are shared in a fair fashion enabled by channel access mechanisms such as contention-based protocols.

-To enable various technologies to coexist in the same spectrum and to enable future evolution through new developments, the license-exempt shared spectrum is shared through appropriate means by different technologies such as those based on IEEE 802.11 and 802.15 and technologies developed by other organizations, like 3GPP.
+To enable various technologies to coexist in the same spectrum and to enable future evolution through new developments, license-exempt shared spectrum is shared through appropriate means by different technologies such as those based on IEEE 802.11 and 802.15 and technologies developed by other organizations, like 3GPP.

-A license-exempt band may be allocated to an incumbent user.
+A license-exempt band might be allocated to an incumbent user.
 In these cases, the license-exempt regulatory requirements are designed in a way to protect the incumbent services from harmful interference.
 This provides a foundation for efficient spectrum utilization as it does not require re-farming of the spectrum and migration of incumbent services to other bands as spectrum is already scarce.